Who is responsible for overseeing the lifting operations on your construction site?

 Lift Director Training Eligibility

 The Lift Director should have a strong working knowledge of crane and rigging operations, limitations and site conditions which could affect the safe execution of hoisting activities.
-The first step to becoming a lift director is to ensure you have taken our Qualified Rigger and Signalperson and Crane and Rigging Awareness course.
-Upon completing this employer paid Qualified Rigger and Signalperson course, you are eligible to take our 8-hour Lift Director Certification course.
+The first step to becoming a lift director is to ensure you have taken our Qualified Rigger and Signalperson and Crane and Rigging for Management course.
+Upon completion of those two courses, you are eligible to take our 8-hour Lift Director Certification course.
 This course follows the industry standard and is valid for three years.